Bangalore – The capital of Karnataka

 Best time to Visit: September to February

-The capital of Karnataka, Bangalore is multifaceted with its ultramodern marvels, historic structures, big shopping complexes and sprawling gardens, all at one place.
+The capital of Karnataka, Bangalore is multifaceted with its ultramodern marvels, historic structures, big shopping complexes, and sprawling gardens, all in one place.
 Also sobriquet as the Silicon Valley of India, the city is blessed with a salubrious climate round the year, which is very much responsible for its rapid modernization along with this abundance of natural resources.
 Every nook and corner of this lively city is studded with tourist attractions that will keep you engrossed during the day and in the evenings one

 can look forward to a sizzling nightlife, which is one of the hippest you will get to see anywhere in the country.